Useful contacts

 accessable.co.uk

 A disability lifestyle website with an audio version of every article.
-The great travel section covers practicalities, news, issues and reviews of places to visit – not all, but plenty of the content is UK-focused.
+The great travel section covers practicalities, news, issues and reviews of places to visit.
+Not all, but plenty of the content is UK-focused.

 disabilityhorizons.com